BAsh2365/Graph-Data-with-LLMs-Neo4j-exploration-project-/README.md

 # Graph-Data-with-LLMs-Neo4j-exploration-project-
 I used LLM data (from GPT-4) to produce a graph in the Neo4j visual database.
-Neo4j is a very versatile tool that can use LLM text output as a means of visualization and presentation to understand how LLMs process data (similar to GraphRAG technology).
+Neo4j is a very versatile tool that can use LLM text output as a means of visualization and presentation to understand how LLMs process data (in a graph database format).
+It displays data using a Node/Edge format, and can be written in Cypher Query Language (similar to SQL).
+Example code and a PDF of the exploration project can be found in this repository.